 Notting Hill Carnival Message

 The Notting Hill Carnival did a great job forwarding their vision of “To foster the creative development and enhancement of diverse artistic excellence, thus transforming perceptions of London Notting Hill Carnival culture locally, nationally and internationally.” – Notting Hill Carnival Website

 Despite the small hiccup of the “unknown substance” and all the bad media hype, the Notting Hill Carnival 2017 was a great success.
 It brought together nearly two million people from across London and abroad to enjoy the music, good food, incredible costumes and other festivities.
-The Carnival in Rio, the only larger street festival the world, could learn a thing or two from its London counterpart.
+The Carnival in Rio, the only larger street festival in the world, could learn a thing or two from its London counterpart.